 Sell Your Way To A Job Or Business Opportunity

 If you went to college or high school (I`m sure you did, at least one of them) add it in here.
 List out your accomplishments as a student.

 Putting in a famous college could also be a good self-promotion strategy.
-If you`ve been to Harvard, brag about it… what`s wrong with that? 😀
+Have you been to Harvard?
+Brag about it… what`s wrong with that? 😀

 You`ve got to use every little thing to help you stand out, don`t leave any stone unturned.

 Note how relevant Natalia`s skills are to what she does.
 It seems like a no-brainer, right?
 But most people get it wrong.